ondat/documentation/docs/knowledgebase/solution-unable-to-mount-rwx-volumes-to-a-pod.md

   Warning  FailedMount  63s (x3 over 5m36s)  kubelet              Unable to attach or mount volumes: unmounted volumes=[v1], unattached volumes=[v1 kube-api-access-h9njv]: timed out waiting for the condition
 ```

+## Root Cause

+- The error message is related to the fact that there is no `Service Endpoint:` for the RWX NFS server.
+  - The Ondat Control Plane in the `storageos-node-xxxx` daemonset pod spawns a Ganesha NFS server that is bound to the host network on a port in the range [`25705-25960`](/docs/prerequisites/firewalls/).
+If the Pod cannot bound to the port for the Ganesha the `Service Endpoint:` value will show as empty.

 ## Resolution

 - Check and ensure that there is a [service](https://kubernetes.io/docs/concepts/services-networking/service/) for the RWX volume in the same namespace where the pod is located.
 If the service does not exist, a recommendation would be to follow the instructions below.